WorldHealthOrganization/ddcc-gateway-api-tests/specs/gateway/issuer.md

 * check that the response had no error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is in the trustlist
-* "CountryA" deletes uploaded trusted issuer certificate with alternate endpoint
+* "CountryA" deletes uploaded trusted issuer entry with alternate endpoint
 * check that the response had no error
 * "CountryA" downloads the trusted issuer trustlist
 * check that the trusted issuer is NOT in the trustlist

-## unauthorized delete trusted issuer certificate
+## unauthorized delete trusted issuer entry

-CountryB tries to delete a trusted issuer certificate of CountryA.
+CountryB tries to delete a trusted issuer entry of CountryA.
 The operation must not succeed.

 * "CountryA" creates a trusted issuer entry